Why Are Shadow Work Journal Prompts Helpful for Healing?

 Where to Download Free Shadow Work Journal Prompts PDFs

 Some blogs offer free lists (like this one), but they’re usually scattered.
 That’s why we created the Master Shadow Work Journal & Guide—a structured, beautifully designed PDF that’s ready to print or use digitally.
-But if you are not ready to take this big step yet, we have prepared a free Shadow Work Starter Kit for you.
+If you’d prefer to start gently, you can download our free shadow work journal prompts starter kit and try a few guided exercises before committing to deeper work

 Creating Your Own Custom Shadow Work Journaling Template